CALL TODAY!

 Beginner’s Guide to Installing a Bulb Socket

-Whether you are installing a large ceiling fixture, or an old ceramic light socket, here are the tools and steps you need to know:
+Whether you are installing a new light socket, light fixture, or an old ceramic light socket, here are the tools and steps you need to know:

-Replacing a bulb socket requires some basic electrician’s tools, including:
+Replacing a light bulb socket requires some basic electrician’s tools, including:

 • Screwdrivers